 Hermione shrugged her shoulders.
 “Remember, I gave McKenzie our post box address.
 I sent it on by owl and forgot to tell you about it.
 It came during our N.E.W.T.s.”

 “He proposes an exchange,” said Kingsley.
 “He says you talked in Australia and understand what you have to learn working with the Australian Aurors.”

-“Right!” answered Harry, “The way wizarding in Australia developed, they've had to adapt to Muggle life, so they know a lot about living in the Muggle world.
-You know we'll need to get in and out with one of our crooks.
+Harry summarized, “The way wizarding in Australia developed, they've had to adapt to Muggle life, so they know a lot about living in the Muggle world.
+You know we'll eventually need to get in and out with one of our crooks.
 Once we become involved in their money, we'll have no choice but to understand their politics, and who knows what else.
 There's a lot to learn.”

 Hermione made sure of the details, “McKenzie's in the Australian Federal Police.
 It's a very important job, and he and the Muggle in charge have been friends since the Vietnam War.
 It's a long story but Captain Johnson, that's his friend, and he have worked out ways to work together.
 They know a lot about the Muggle world, how things work, how to follow the money.
 They offered to teach us.
 I really think we should, don't you Ginny?”